kiavashp/kiavashp.github.io/docs/_words/masked-bandits.md

 which keeps the world outside its walls and the musky air in

-Now the sun is three rectangles in a white and rigid sky and the green I so seek comes in planters and frames
+Where the sun is three rectangles in a white and rigid sky and the green I so seek comes in planters and frames